 Lack of job security

 Finally, another challenge of employee retention in the last two years is a lack of job security.
 Employers are having to hire more temporary, hourly workers to bridge gaps etc. However, these employees are perhaps the most vulnerable.
 The lack of job security leads them to seek work elsewhere, in more secure industries and positions.
-Employers are struggling to provide job security given the ups and downs of the pandemic, leaving them victim to the churn of employee turnover.
+Employers are struggling to provide job security given the ups and downs of the economy, leaving them victim to the churn of employee turnover.

 Why is Employee Retention Important?